 Speak to a Regent Balkans Specialist about adapting the itinerary or upgrading to 4 or 5-star hotels.

 Fly to Croatia’s capital.
 Transfer to the hotel on arrival and check-in for two nights.

-Explore the cosmopolitan city of Zagreb at leisure, perhaps choosing to admire the Habsburg architecture of the lower town’s grand squares, visit the Old Town’s fine baroque church of St. Catherine or simply relax and enjoy the café culture of Trg Jelaica.
+Explore the cosmopolitan city of Zagreb at leisure, perhaps choosing to admire the Hapsburg architecture of the lower town’s grand squares, visit the Old Town’s fine baroque church of St. Catherine or simply relax and enjoy the café culture of Ban Jelacic Square.
 (B)

-Take the train from Zagreb to Belgrade (approx. six hours) and check in to the hotel for three nights.
+Take the train from Zagreb to Belgrade (approx. six hour journey) and check in to the hotel for three nights.
 (B)

 Enjoy two full days to explore Serbia’s capital at leisure.
 Take time to discover the treasures of the Old Town – Stari Grad – where the history of the city unfolds in its imposing Neo-Classical square, Orthodox churches and bohemian streets.
 In New Belgrade, the Gallery of Modern Art and lively floating Danube restaurants provide a fascinating contrast.
 (B)

 Free day to explore Belgrade.
 (B)

-Take the bus from Belgrade to Sarajevo (approx. seven hours) and check in to the hotel for three nights.
+Take the bus from Belgrade to Sarajevo East bus station (approx. seven hours).
+On arrival, check-in for a three night stay.
 (B)

 Spend two free days in Bosnia-Herzegovina’s up-and-coming capital.
 Here, the city’s position as a cultural crossroads of east and west is evident in the rich treasures of the Turkish Old Town, and the many diverse religious buildings including the Jewish Museum, the 19th century Catholic cathedral and the old Orthodox church on Mula Mustafe Baseskije, thought to date from 1539.
 For panoramic views of the city, be sure to head to hilltop Jajce Castle, the last Bosnian site to fall to the Ottoman Turks.
 (B)